-In clarification to the above referenced study, all your carbohydrates don’t have to come from wheat bread, that’s just the carbohydrate they used for the study.
-In fact some people are allergic to the gluten in wheat and people with Celiac Disease can’t digest it properly.
+In a clarification of the above-referenced study, all your carbohydrates don’t have to come from wheat bread, that’s just the carbohydrate they used for the study.
+In fact, some people are allergic to the gluten in wheat and people with Celiac Disease can’t digest it properly.

 Foods to avoid while pregnant